Grading in Summer 2021

 No, the standard against which teachers will be assessing students is set nationally by the exam boards.
 This is the standard that will be used during quality assurance and appeals to ensure consistency and fairness across the system.

-Teachers are able to draw on a range of assessment evidence from across a student’s study of the course, up until 18 June [change to allow time for internal QA].
+Teachers are able to draw on a range of assessment evidence from across a student’s study of the course, up until 28 May.
 This may include homework tasks, mock exams, and papers set by the exam boards.
 This may include evidence from before the second lockdown, as well as evidence from March – June.
 The exam boards are producing assessment materials that will be sent to us before Easter.
-Different departments may use different sources of evidence, and there is no requirement for any one type of assessment to be used – it’s about a performance across a range of evidence.
+Different departments may use different sources of evidence, and there is no requirement for any one type of assessment to be used – it’s about performance across a range of evidence.

 The exam boards are only giving out past papers, how is this fair?